Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The Montessori Tangram - TangramFun™ Magnetic Game is a perfect example of this approach.
 While having fun creating different shapes, children develop their sense of geometry and creativity.

-Montessori Tangram for fun learning of geometry
+Montessori Tangram for fun learning geometry

 Concentration and attention